guraspy/Quiz-5-6.1/README.md

-I am using the pandas library in the project.
+I am using the pandas, sklearn and matplotlib libraries in the project.
 The database contains data about pesticide use in different countries.

 Using a Simple linear Regression model for pesticide use in Mexico.